 11 May 2018 Mr. Peterman Product

-What is prototyping?
 It’s generally the first time a product idea is in an interactive form.
-This can be a website that isn’t live yet, but you can click on buttons and see how it’ll look when launched.
+This can be as simple as a website layout, doesn’t even need working buttons.
 It can be a physical product that you can hold in your hands.
 There are many types of prototypes, but usually interactive ones are the type that most people get excited about.
-Prototypes don’t have to be the entire product, they could be just for reviewing or testing a certain portion of a product.
-Prototypes are never mass produced, and usually are in quantities of less than 100.
+Prototypes don’t have to be the entire product, they can be for a design review or component test.
+Prototype volumes can vary, however 1,000 units at a time is a typical start into production.